Olfactory bulb: Function

 While all of these functions could theoretically arise from the olfactory bulb's circuit layout, it is unclear which, if any, of these functions are performed exclusively by the olfactory bulb.
 By analogy to similar parts of the brain such as the retina, many researchers have focused on how the olfactory bulb filters incoming information from receptor neurons in space, or how it filters incoming information in time.
 At the core of these proposed filters are the two classes of interneurons; the periglomerular cells, and the granule cells.
 Processing occurs at each level of the main olfactory bulb, beginning with the spatial maps that categorize odors in the glomeruli layer.

 Interneurons in the external plexiform layer are responsive to pre-synaptic action potentials and exhibit both excitatory postsynaptic potentials and inhibitory postsynaptic potentials.
 Neural firing varies temporally, there are periods of fast, spontaneous firing and slow modulation of firing.
 These patterns may be related to sniffing or change in intensity and concentration of odorant.
 Temporal patterns may have effect in later processing of spatial awareness of odorant.
 For example, synchronized mitral cell spike trains appear to help to discriminate similar odors better than when those spike trains are not synchronized.
 A well known model is that the bulbar neural circuit transforms the odor information in the receptors to a population pattern of neural oscillatory activities in the mitral cell population, and this pattern is then recognized by the associative memories of olfactory objects in the olfactory cortex.
 Top-down feedback from the olfactory cortex to the olfactory bulb modulates the bulbar responses, so that, for example, the bulb can adapt to a pre-existing olfactory background to single out a foreground odor from an odor mixture for recognition, or can enhance sensitivity to a target odor during odor search.
-Destruction to the olfactory bulb results in ipsilateral anosmia while irritative lesion of the uncus can result in olfactory and gustatory hallucinations.